Mayfair Melody

-Mayfair Melody is a 1937 British musical film, directed by Arthur B. Woods and starring popular bass-baritone singer Keith Falkner in the first of his three screen performances.
+Mayfair Melody is a 1937 British musical film, directed by Arthur B. Woods and starring Keith Falkner and Chili Bouchier.
+It was written by James Dyrenforth and produced as a quota quickie at Teddington Studios by the British subsidiary of Warner Brothers.

+Preservation status

+The British Film Institute has classed Mayfair Melody as a lost film.
+Its National Archive holds a collection of ephemera but no film or video materials.

+Plot

-It was produced at Teddington Studios by the British subsidiary of Warner Brothers.
-The film was a quota quickie production, starring Falkner as a factory hand whose exceptional singing voice is discovered by the daughter of the factory owner.
-She then helps him rise to fame and fortune as a professional singer.
-Mayfair Melody is now considered a lost film.
+Mark is a motor mechanic whose exceptional singing voice is discovered by Carmen, the daughter of the factory owner.
+She helps him rise to fame and fortune as a professional operatic singer.